aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-common-configuration.md

         # Custom structured config for eos_cli_config_gen.
         structured_config: <dict>

+        # Use EOS CLI to configure kernel forwarding ECMP programming.
+        # For EOS kernel forwarding, ECMP programming can be enabled in two different ways, depending on the EOS version.
+        # - For newer EOS versions (starting 4.33.2) use the proper CLI.
+        # - For older EOS versions use an agent environment variable.
+Changing this requires restarting the KernelFib agent.
+        kernel_ecmp_cli: <bool; default=True>

         # Set the flow tracker type.
         # Override the `default_flow_tracker_type`` set at the `node_type_key` level.